SadiePi/Codemon/ARCEUS.md

 - `spread` - each category is a single file with all the entries. **Best for most projects that extend an existing Codex.**
 - `flat` - all the entries in a single file.
 Best for small or example projects.

-This structure ensures that everything loads in the correct order to allow circular references between entries and nice Intellisense and type checking.
+This structure ensures that everything loads in the correct order to allow circular references between entries, nice Intellisense, and type checking.

 ## Defining Entries